motorro/q-wrapped-pg/README.md

 ### pooled

-Uses node-postgres pooling service to get a client for you.
-'Client' instance is passed to your function as a first parameter.
+Uses node-postgres pooling service to get a client for you. `Client` instance is passed to your function as a first parameter.
 Return a promise from your `operation` and `done` callback provided to original `pg.query` callback will be called after the `operation` promise is fulfilled or rejected.
 If connection error occurs, `operation` never gets called.